Scotland’s Changing Population

 Among the other information published by NRS today:

-An infographic report on Scotland’s population, along with interactive data visualisations on causes of death and birth rates by age has also been published today on this website.
+An infographic booklet on Scotland’s population has also been published today on this website.